dgroomes/kafka-playground/spring-barebones/README.md

 ### Instructions

-* Use Java 11
+1. Use Java 17
-* Install Kafka and `kcat`:
+1. Install Kafka and `kcat`:
    * `brew install kafka`
    * `brew install kcat`
-* Running the application and the test cases depend on a locally running Kafka instance.
-Start kafka with:
+1. Start Kafka with:
    * `./scripts/start-kafka.sh`
-* In a new terminal, build and run the program with:
+1. In a new terminal, build and run the program with:
    * `./gradlew run`
-* In a new terminal, produce some test Kafka messages with:
+1. In a new terminal, produce some test Kafka messages with:
    * `./scripts/produce.sh 3`
-* Look at the app logs!
+1. Look at the app logs!
 The app will be processing the messages.
-* Stop Kafka with:
+1. Stop Kafka with:
    * `./scripts/stop-kafka.sh`

 ### Wish list